kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 A second approach could be to have a consistent Pod state in the kube-scheduler itself first and then change it through the API.
 This means that all API calls would have to go through the kube-scheduler's cache, change the Pod there, and after that, execute.
-However, Pod updates might come from outside the kube-scheduler, e.g., a user changes the spec or something changes the status (if it is even possible).
+However, Pod updates might come from outside the kube-scheduler, e.g., a user changes the spec or another component changes the status.
 This extended cache would have to merge the internal state of the Pod with the external state, including the Pod update made by the kube-scheduler that will come as an event as well.
 Now, the Pod object stored in the cache is based only on events that come to the kube-scheduler.